 Alpha and beta alcoholics

 These are "non-alcoholics", where the alpha type is the conflict drinker who drinks for relaxation and relief, but at any time can stop it.
 The beta guy is the casual and social drinker to which virtually everyone does not abstain.
 As "addicted alcoholics" the groups of gamma, delta and epsilon alcoholics are classified.
-Addiction develops slowly via the prodromal phase (precursor phase, period between increased alcohol consumption to loss of control, duration is several months to several years) to the critical phase, associated with loss of control.
+Addiction develops slowly via the prodromal phase (precursor phase, period between increased alcohol consumption to loss of control, duration is several months to several years) to the critical phase, combined with loss of control.

 In order to preserve the appearance of an intact family, the partner's alcohol problem is very often ignored, downplayed or hidden.
 As a result, ever larger amounts of drink are consumed.
-The onset of this phase is characterized by the occurrence of regular memory gaps and irritable reactions when the environment addresses the topic of alcohol as a result of the onset of guilt feelings from the self-awareness that one's own drinking behavior is not normal.
+The onset of this phase is characterized by the occurrence of regular memory gaps and irritable reactions when the environment addresses the topic of alcohol as a result of the onset of guilt from the self-awareness that one's own drinking behavior is not normal.
 In the further course it comes slowly with the progressive disturbance of the metabolic processes to the physical and mental addiction education, connected with loss of control.

 In a pre-alcoholic phase, the drinking behavior is inconspicuous and socially motivated, it takes place in society.
 There is increasing relief in drinking, alcohol is increasingly drunk for mood balance, with ever higher dosages are required.
 There are memory gaps.
 It is drunk alone and secretly, with which social isolation begins.
 In the following critical phase loss of control occurs.
 Smallest amounts of alcohol increase the urge for more alcohol.
 The attempt to stop drinking is characterized by physical withdrawal symptoms (sweats, restlessness, trembling).
 Self-esteem is increasingly lost.
 In the chronic phase, excessive drinking is carried on for days, with the consequence of ever-increasing emotional, physical and social degradation.